OscarCamacho/simpleannotation/README.md

 annotated with it.

 Once you created your new annotation, all that is left is to create your annotation processor.
-You are welcome to extend from `com.example.AbstractAnnotationProcessor` which already implements from `javax.annotation.processing.AbstractProcessor` and provides some useful lifecycle annotation processing methods to implement, or you can extend from `javax.annotation.processing.AbstractProcessor` yourself.
+You are welcome to extend from `com.camacho.AbstractAnnotationProcessor` which already implements from `javax.annotation.processing.AbstractProcessor` and provides some useful lifecycle annotation processing methods to implement, or you can extend from `javax.annotation.processing.AbstractProcessor` yourself.